-The Anatomy of Fishes in its Bearing on the Requirements of Certain Religious Dietary Regulations, with a Note on the Source of Cod and Other Liver Oils
+The anatomy of fishes in its bearing on the requirements of certain religious dietary regulations, with a note on the source of cod and other liver oils

-By Isaac Ginsburg, Systematic Zoologist, Branch of Fishery Biology
+By Isaac Ginsburg, Systematic Zoologist

 The Fish and Wildlife Service frequently receives inquiries whether certain fishes are kosher, that is, whether they may be included in the category of food permitted by the laws of the Jewish religion.
 This leaflet discusses the subject at greater length than is feasible in a letter.